drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.core/01.conditions/docs.md

       }
     }

+    /*
-// Get the quantity from each item and add to a running total.
+     * Get the quantity from each item and add to a running total.
+     */
     $quantity = Calculator::add($quantity, $order_item->getQuantity());
   }

+  /*
-// This is where the final decision is made to whether a condition is met. switch ($this->configuration['operator']) {
+   * This is where the final decision is made to whether a condition is met.
+   */
+  switch ($this->configuration['operator']) {
     case '>=':
      return $quantity >= $this->configuration['quantity'];

-/* To be more explicit for this tutorial's use case:
- * If the total quantity of all order items is greater than or equal to the
- * quantity that the user set in the configuration form, return TRUE.
-If not,
- * return FALSE and the promotion will not be applied to the order.
- */

     case '>':